Exceeding Expectations: Stochastic Dominance as a General Decision Theory

-Does this line of reasoning apply only to rigorously orthodox utilitarians, who are committed to universal impartiality and the interpersonal fungibility of welfare?
-No. All that our reasoning in the cases of Methuselah and Alice really depended on was the fungibility of \textit{choiceworthiness}, which is a conceptual truth so trivial that it is hardly worth stating.
-Suppose that Bob accepts a commonsense, pluralistic theory of practical reasons, and suppose he faces a choice between $O_1$ and $O_2$, where $O_1$ has a simple prospect of $\{\langle 100,1 \rangle\}$ and $O_2$ has a simple prospect of $\{ \langle 0,.9 \rangle, \langle 1500,.1 \rangle \}$.
-And suppose his background uncertainty is a Cauchy distribution with a scale parameter of 10,000.
+Does this reasoning apply only to rigorously orthodox utilitarians like Alice, who are committed to universal impartiality and the interpersonal fungibility of welfare?
+No. All it really depends on is the fungibility of \textit{choiceworthiness}, which is a conceptual truth so trivial it is hardly worth stating.
+Suppose that Bob accepts a commonsense, pluralistic theory of practical reasons, faces a choice between $O_1$ and $O_2$, where $O_1$ has a simple prospect of $\{\langle 100,1 \rangle\}$, $O_2$ has a simple prospect of $\{ \langle 0,0.9 \rangle, \langle 1500,0.1 \rangle \}$, and his background uncertainty is Laplacian with a scale parameter of 10,000.
 Then for any degree of choiceworthiness, $O_2$ gives Bob a better chance of performing an action at least that choiceworthy, which provides a uniquely decisive justification for choosing $O_2$.
-The difference with the cases of Methuselah and Alice is simply that the various ways in which, say, $O_2$ might turn out to have choiceworthiness $\geq 500$ are much more complex and qualitatively diverse.
-This makes the force of the stochastic dominance argument harder to see, but not any weaker.
-Just as, for classical utilitarians, any world that contains welfare equivalent to $x$ happy life-years is equally good regardless of how that welfare is distributed across time, space, or sentient beings, so on \textit{any} normative theory, any option with a choiceworthiness of $x$ is just as choiceworthy as any other, no matter how complex or multifarious the considerations that determine its choiceworthiness.
-The case of Bob is therefore no different, from the standpoint of rational choice, than the case of Methuselah.
+The contributors to choiceworthiness may be more complex and heterogeneous in Bob's case than in Methuselah's.
+But this merely obscures, and does not undermine, the simple argument for avoiding stochastically dominated options.
+From the standpoint of rational choice, Bob's case is no different from Methuselah's.